CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 ## Fill acceptance logic details

-In the second block, you have the ability to simulate and configure various values related to the sealing pipeline state
+You have the ability to simulate and configure various values related to the sealing pipeline state

 You can seamlessly include additional items by utilizing the `Add new value` button as needed

-Lets say you want to simulate what happen when you send a proposal when there is already 20 ongoing PC1.
-Simply select the PC1 and set its value to 16.
+Lets say you want to simulate what happen when a proposal arrived and there are already 20 ongoing PC1.
+Simply select the PC1 and set its value to 20.

 {{< alert icon="tip" >}}
 There are no restrictions on the number of items that can be added